rscode999/stepperfx/rules.md

 ## Final Remarks
 Curran Muhlburger is not allowed to contribute to any documentation in this project.

-No one working on the project is allowed to make references to K-Pop Demon hunters or the "6 7" meme.
+No contributors, viewers, or users are allowed to make references to K-Pop Demon hunters or the "6 7" meme.

 You agree that 3 is a good enough approximation for π (ratio of a circle's circumference to its diameter) and e (Euler's number).